 This 3 bed single storey Passivhaus by Warren Benbow Architects started on site in January 2016.
 It is a bold but simple design bermed into a South facing bank.
-As the model shows, the building (below the trees at the top of the slope) is designed to be almost invisible but with a dramatic view out.
-Heating is by ground source heat pump that simply keeps the concrete ground floor a degree or so above room temperature.
+With thousands of trees planted, the building is designed to be almost invisible but with a dramatic view out.
+Heating is by ground source heat pump that simply keeps the concrete floor a degree or so above room temperature.

 The South facade is fully glazed but solar gain is controlled by the deep overhang to ensure excellent summer comfort.

 PHPP, Therm , design details and site support for a selfbuild Passive House in Ledbury. design by Janet Cotterell constructed by Mike Whitfield Construction.
 Completed May 2012.
 Building services design by Alan Clarke.
 Certified October 2012.
 Wall and floor lights by LockLamp.com